henderson-01/henderson-01/README.md

 ### 🧠 My Learning Philosophy & AI

 I’m a firm believer in using modern tools to solve timeless problems.
-As I navigate the early stages of my Python journey, I don't shy away from using **Artificial Intelligence** to deconstruct complex logic or debug tricky errors.
+As I navigate the early stages of my Python and Bash journey, I don't shy away from using **Artificial Intelligence** to deconstruct complex logic or debug tricky errors.
 It’s like having a digital mentor available 24/7.

 I find the most value in **"Micro-Tools"**, small functional scripts that serve a clear, immediate purpose.
 I’m focused on writing code that is readable, purposeful, and practical.